 The worst of the new characterizations is that of Bud (Bub in the original).
 In the original, Bub (a great performance from Howard Sherman) was a pet zombie experimented on by Dr Logan who had started to remember fragments of his life as a human; here Bud becomes a friendly soldier (Stark Sands) that we see going through the process of turning into a zombie, only to arrive at an appallingly sentimental scene where, having fallen for Mena Suvari, he remembers enough of his humanity to sacrifice himself to prevent her from being devoured.

 One of the noticeable things that Day of the Dead 2008 has done is recast the original with a youth cast – the parts of Sarah, Salazar and Dr Logan from the original have been recast with actors under the age of 30, while there have been a good number of completely new roles created to add more young people to the mix.
 Most of these roles pass with thorough forgettability.
 The usually fine British actor Ian McNeice does an incredibly bad job of trying to affect a cowboy accent to play a hardnosed radio DJ.
 One of the more annoying performances in the film is that of Nick Cannon as Salazar, which Cannon plays by keeping up an annoying barrage of quips and one-liners throughout the film.

-Day of the Dead: Bloodline (2018) was a further sequel/remake also from Millennium Films, and the tv series Day of the Dead (2021).
+This was followed by Day of the Dead: Bloodline (2018), a further sequel/remake also from Millennium Films, and the tv series Day of the Dead (2021).